Help Save Iowa Funding for Victims of Domestic Violence and Sexual Abuse!

-We have learned that the Iowa Legislative Justice Systems Committee Budget Chairs are considering a $3 million cut to victim services funding in next year’s 2018 budget.
-If enacted, this would be a 45% cut in funds that go to help survivors of sexual and domestic abuse across the state.
+We have learned that the Iowa Legislative Justice Systems Committee Budget Chairs are proposing a $1.7 million cut to victim services funding in next year’s 2018 budget.
+If enacted, this would be a 26% cut in funds that go to help survivors of sexual and domestic abuse across the state.

 What would it take to keep you safe from the one person that knows everything about you?
-Batterer’s have access to every aspect of victims lives, including their children.
-The knowledge batterer’s have create leverage, and the capacity to threaten or manipulate their victim’s resources, in a way that doesn’t exist in most criminal behavior.
+Batterers have access to every aspect of victims lives, including their children.
+The knowledge batterers have created leverage, and the capacity to threaten or manipulate their victim’s resources, in a way that doesn’t exist in most criminal behavior.
 Making it more complex are human emotions.
 Many times we hear victims say “I don’t want to end the relationship; I just want him to stop hurting me.”
-Ultimately what we know is that without emergency, crisis intervention and supportive service – victims have nowhere to turn.
+Ultimately what we know is that without an emergency, crisis intervention and supportive service – victims have nowhere to turn.
 That means the violence escalates and victims and their children are trapped.
-Last year DVIP served more than 2000 women, men and children.
+Last year DVIP served more than 2000 women, men, and children.

 In addition, state funds directly leverage federal funds – without state funds, we lose federal funds as well.
 These losses would mean cutting half of our services – services like counseling, advocacy, youth services, and accompanying victims to court.

 Imagine if your daughter had no one to turn to for help and support.
 Nowhere safe to go.